GEO-BON/bon-in-a-box-pipelines/pipelines/Phenology/Phenology.md

 #### Reviewed by: In review

 ## Introduction
 Phenology is one of the species trait EBVs.
 It describes presence, absence, abundance or duration of seasonal activities of organisms.
 This pipeline uses the openEO python package to pull phenology layers from the copernicus data space ecosystem phenology layer.
 The raster has values for the Plant Phenology Index (PPI), which is a vegetation index that helps estimate vegetation health and photosyntehtic activity throughout the growing season.
 It is more directly related to plant phenology compared to other vegetation indices like NDVI, and does not saturate in high biomass conditions.
 It is computed with near infrared reflectance, which is strongly reflected by healthy vegetation.
 You can read more about the phenology layers [here](https://land.copernicus.eu/en/dataset-catalog).
-The script pulls the yearly phenology layers and resamples them to the spatial resolution of choice, calculates summary statistics over a country or region of interest, and subtracts the rasters to look at change over time.
+The script pulls the yearly phenology layers using openEO and resamples them to the spatial resolution of choice, calculates summary statistics over a country or region of interest, and subtracts the rasters to look at change over time.

 ## 'Use Case'/Context
+This pipeline can be used to look at the Phenology EBV.
+It can also serve as inputs for subsequent pipelines, such as species distribution models.

 ## Pipeline limitations

+- Phenology layers are only available for countries in Europe.
-- The pipeline uses a very fine resolution, so it takes a long time to run on bounding boxes.
+- The pipeline uses a very fine resolution, so it takes a long time to run on for large areas.
 - The pipeline outputs layers only in EPSG:4346.

+## Before you start
+The pipeline requires an API key for the Copernicus Data Space Ecosystem.
+To acquire an API key, visit the CDSE [website](https://dataspace.copernicus.eu/analyse/openeo).

 ## Running the pipeline